sriharip123/AI-Times/.github/CONTRIBUTING.md

 - Every pull request to `main` branch

 **What it does:**
-- ✅ Restores NuGet packages (with caching)
+- ✅ Restores NuGet packages (with caching for faster builds)
 - ✅ Builds the solution in Release mode
-- ✅ Runs all 129 tests
+- ✅ Runs all 362 tests
-- ✅ Publishes test results
+- ✅ Publishes detailed test results with pass/fail status
-- ✅ Uploads test artifacts
+- ✅ Uploads test artifacts (retained for 30 days)

 ### CI Pipeline
 The comprehensive CI pipeline includes:
-- Build and test job
+- Build and test job with code coverage
-- Code quality checks
+- Code quality checks (formatting validation)
-- Security scanning (optional)
+- Test result reporting and artifact management

 ## Testing Guidelines